Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Some of the songs from this session also appear on:

-On this day, he continued this effort in a session that lasted from 7 pm to 11:30 pm.
-He started by mixing take 16 of “I Me Mine“, recorded by the Beatles (minus John Lennon) on January 3.
+On this day, he continued that effort in a session that lasted from 7 pm to 11:30 pm.
+He began by mixing take 16 of “I Me Mine“, recorded by Paul McCartney, George Harrison and Ringo Starr on January 3, 1970.

-He likely also worked on a stereo mix of “Across The Universe” based on the February 1968 tapes.
-He left out the backing vocals from The Beatles and from Gayleen Pease and Lizzie Bravo, two fans invited to the session.
+He also likely prepared a new stereo mix of “Across The Universe,” using the original February 1968 tapes.
+In doing so, he omitted the backing vocals recorded by The Beatles and by Gayleen Pease and Lizzie Bravo, two fans invited to the session at the time.
+He also incorporated some new lead vocals by John Lennon, recorded at an unknown date.
 This stripped-down mix was released on the “Let It Be (50th anniversary boxset)” released in 2021.

-Another session on January 8 would be required for Glyn Johns to complete his work on the “Get Back” LP.
+A further session on January 8 would be needed for Glyn Johns to complete this new version of the “Get Back” LP.

 Olympic studio tape box notations for Glyn Johns’ compilation 4 – From THE SOURCE – “Get Back” – Glyn John’s Compilation 4 (beatlesource.com)